Code4HR/okcandidate-v1/README.md

 ## Local Development with Docker

 Using Docker to develop on OKC locally is ideal (but not required).
-Benifits:
+Benefits:
  - Using Docker Compose, it will auto create the node and psql environment for you.
  - You'll be using the exact same setup/versions we do in production.
  - Use a simple one-line command (below) to start or stop whole environment.